Natural Gas Act of 1938: Effects

 The Natural Gas Act of 1938 had an enormous impact on the future of not only the interstate natural gas market, but the U.S. energy policy and regulation.
 The natural gas industry has undergone tremendous change since 1938, and pipeline companies no longer function as resellers of gas to local distribution companies (LDCs), the ideas behind the act still impact natural gas regulation to this day.
 Concern about market power continues to be a key driver of natural gas regulation and monitoring of the market.

 The NGA largely preempted state regulation of interstate natural gas pipelines.

 Amendments to 1938 Act

 Chronology of amendments to the Natural Gas Act of 1938.

+The 1956 Harris-Fulbright Natural Gas Bill aimed to amend the Act in order to deregulate the Natural Gas market, but it failed after being vetoed by President Eisenhower.